 We are supporting Nairobi Hospice to train Community Health Volunteers across three slum areas; 100 CHVs are being trained and over 700 new patients will benefit from access to care.

-Ongata Ngong Palliative Community Care is training 20 Community Health Volunteers to care for over 40 patients in their communities, with our support.
+Ongata Ngong Palliative Community Care is training 50 Community Health Volunteers to care for patients and raise awareness of cancer and palliative care in their communities, with our support.

 Current project activities at a glance